Our Commitment to Diversity, Equity, and Inclusion

 Research and Resources

 - Diversity, Equity, and Inclusion Annual Report

 - AIR's Equity Initiative invests in institutional and individual capacity to build diverse and inclusive ways to generate and use evidence about equity.
 Learn more about the Equity Initiative.

 - AIR contributed an article, "From Curb to Gate: Improving Air Travel for People with Disabilities," in the Fall/Winter 2020 issue of Diverseability magazine.

-- Standing for Healing and Justice, a statement from President and CEO David Myers and Chief DEI Officer Karen Francis on June 1, 2020, about the protests following the death of George Floyd.
+- Standing for Healing and Justice, a statement from former President and CEO David Myers and Chief DEI Officer Karen Francis on June 1, 2020, about the protests following the death of George Floyd.

 - Making Progress on Our Diversity and Inclusion Journey

 - DEI Benchmarking: In addition to monitoring and measuring DEI activities and achievements internally, it is essential to engage external experts and participate in independent audits that benchmark our progress against industry standards.
 Read more about our approach to benchmarking.

 - AIR has received honors and awards for our commitments to DEI:

 - Seramount 2022 Best Company for Executive Women